andrewrlee/dropwizard-dbdeploy/README.md

 ## Integrating with dbdeploy

-The requisite dependency is available in the central maven repo:
+dropwizard-dbdeploy is available in the central maven repo:

 ```xml
 <dependency>